-1. After the investigation is complete, the Executive Director of Human Resources will put forward a recommendation of finding, based on the

-Standard of Evidence, and sanctions to both the Complainant and Respondent.
+- 1. After the investigation is complete, the Executive Director of Human Resources will put forward a recommendation of finding, based on the Standard of Evidence, and sanctions to both the Complainant and Respondent.
 If the recommendation is accepted by both parties involved, the recommendation and sanctions will become effective.
-A final outcome letter will be submitted to the Complainant and Respondent that may include, but not limited to, the following:
+A final outcome letter will be submitted to the Complainant and Respondent that may include, but not be limited to, the following: - a.

-- a.
 Determination if the Respondent is responsible, not responsible, or if the decision is deemed inconclusive, or shared responsibility. - b.
 Sanction, if appropriate. - c.
 Monitoring of academic schedules or workplace schedule if needed. - d.
 Short-term counseling services will be offered to each party. - 2.
-If the Executive Director of Human Resources' recommendations are not accepted by either the Complainant or the Respondent, both may appeal and request a formal hearing.
-If the Executive Director of Human Resources recommends sanctions that s/he cannot impose (i.e., termination) the matter will automatically be set for a hearing.
-The President will preside over the hearing as the Presiding Officer.
-The process for the hearing is outlined below: - a.
-Prior to the hearing, the Complainant and the Respondent have the right to review all evidence, including written statements by the Respondent, the Complainant, or witnesses.
-Strict rules of evidence do not apply.
-The Standard of Evidence shall apply for the hearing. - b.
-Written notice including the date, time, and location of the hearing will be sent to all parties. - c.
-At the hearing, all pertinent parties have a right to speak and be questioned by the Presiding Officer.
-Cross-examination between parties is not permitted.
-The College will provide options for questioning without confrontation.
-Each phase of the hearing will be heard by both parties in separate rooms by use of a speaker phone. - d.
+If the Executive Director of Human Resources' recommendations are not accepted by either the Complainant or the Respondent, either or both parties may appeal to the Vice President of Administration & Fiscal Services.
+If the Executive Director of Human Resources recommends sanctions that they cannot impose (i.e., termination) the matter will automatically be forwarded to the President for consideration.
+The process for the appeal is outlined below: - a.
+Each party shall have the right to meet with the President separately.
+Prior to the meeting with the President, the Complainant and the Respondent have the right to review all evidence, including written statements by the Respondent, the Complainant, or witnesses. - b.
+Written notice including the date, time, and location of the meeting will be sent to all parties. - c.
+At the meeting with the President, each party shall have a right to speak and be questioned by the President and present any written evidence to the President. - d.
 The Complainant and the Respondent are allowed to be accompanied by an advocate.
-The advocate may not present on behalf of either party unless otherwise instructed to do so by the Presiding Officer.
-If the Complainant or the Respondent chooses to have an advocate who is an attorney, notification must be provided to the Presiding Officer at least three (3) College business days prior to the hearing date.
+The advocate may not present on behalf of either party unless otherwise instructed to do so by the President.
+If the Complainant or the Respondent chooses to have an advocate who is an attorney, notification must be provided to the President at least three (3) College business days prior to the hearing date.
 In this case, the College Attorney will also be present. - e.
-Both parties have a right to a written notice of the hearing outcome.
+The President will review the evidence provided by each party and shall consider the statements of the parties.
+The President's determination will be based on the Standard of Evidence.
+Both parties have a right to a written notice of the President's decision.